-- Project design or concept drawings, including preliminary design calculations, of proposed BMP - Precise maps to show tributary drainage area and proposed location(s) for BMP installation including geospatial information (through ArcGIS and/or Google Earth) - Digital project site photos - Project master schedule - Preliminary agreements with joint and/or third party entities if part of the funding application (if applicable) - A city council resolution specific to each proposed project and funding commitment.
+- Project design or concept drawings, including preliminary design calculations, of proposed BMP - Precise maps to show tributary drainage area and proposed location(s) for BMP installation including geospatial information (through ArcGIS and/or Google Earth)

+- Digital project site photos - Preliminary agreements with joint and/or third-party entities if part of the funding application (if applicable) - A city council resolution specific to each proposed project and funding commitment.
 A final resolution authorizing request for funding consideration with a commitment of local match funding must be provided with the project application.
 If a draft copy of the resolution is provided, the local agency must also provide the date the resolution will be finalized by the local agency's governing body.
 A final copy of the City Council approved resolution must be provided at least four (4) weeks PRIOR to the consideration of programming recommendations by OCTA's Board.
-See Exhibit 12-2 for a sample resolution.
+See Exhibit 11-2 for a sample resolution.

-For the Tier 1 Grant Program, an unbound original and two copies (total of three) of the completed application form and supporting documentation are to be submitted, plus a CD/DVD copy of the complete application materials.
+For the Tier 1 Grant Program, an unbound original and two copies (total of three) of the completed application form and supporting documentation are to be submitted, plus an CD/DVD electronic copy of the complete application materials.
+Electronic application materials can be submitted via email, USB drive, or Dropbox.
+CD/DVD files are not accepted.
 Use separate sheets of paper if necessary.

 There is no maximum length for proposals.
-All pages must be numbered and printed on $8 \ 1/2 \times 11$ sheets of white paper.
+All pages must be numbered and printed on 8 $1/2 \times 11$ sheets of white paper.
 Maps and drawings can be included on $11 \times 17$ sheets, folded into the proposal.
 The original proposal should be left unbound for reproduction purposes.

 Submitted applications are considered final.
-Any applications that do not contain all required information and documentation will be deemed disqualified.
+Any applications that do not contain all required information and documentation will be disqualified.

-Exhibit 12-2 (Tier 1 Sample Resolution)
+Exhibit 11-2 (Tier 1 Sample Resolution)